 Five attendees to the event, will have the opportunity to win a copy of William’s book: Under the Wig: A Lawyer’s Stories of Murder, Guilt and Innocence.

-Register to attend the event and to enter the competition, click here.
+Register to attend An Evening with William Clegg QC and to enter the competition.

-You can also purchase his book, Under the Wig, which is considered a must-read for law students, here.
+You can also purchase Under the Wig, which is considered a must-read for law students.